 #8 – Stay On Top Of Maintenance

-Out of order machine or broken showers really annoy members.
+Out-of-order machines or broken showers really annoy members.
 So keep everything in tip-top order, and be sure to get repairs done lightning-quick.
 If you don’t get the fundamentals like these right, then no amount of fitness member retention programs will help.

 #9 – Question Existing Members

 What’s their favourite thing about your facility?
-The be sure to highlight it in all your marketing and promo activities going forward.
+Then be sure to highlight it in all your marketing and promo activities going forward.
 You could do a survey, but just chatting with them face to face works well too!

 #10 – Solve Their Problems

 People will remain loyal if you can solve their problems.
 Addressing common objections or FAQs is a great basis for helpful content.
 So make a list of barriers to a healthy lifestyle, and then create blog posts with ideas for overcoming them.